Let's Get Started

 While this applies to just about anyone.
 We find that those with $700,000 or more in pre-tax retirement accounts in particular can save a significant amount on taxes in their retirement with a proper plan.

 We are a flat fee, fee-only, independent financial advisor.
 That means we do not charge a percentage based fee to our clients based on their assets to create a financial plan and manage investments.
-Just one flat rate, whether you have $2 million or $10 million.
+Just one flat rate, whether you have $2 million or $10 million in assets.

-We also do not collect commissions for any product we recommend.
+We are also Fee-Only advisors, which means we do not collect commissions for any product we recommend.

-If you’d like to see how we can help you create a plan to save on taxes in your retirement, please reach out.
+If you’d like to see more about our retirement planning process, and how we can help you create a plan to save on taxes in your retirement, please reach out.
 Click below for more: